RexJaeschke/csharplang/proposals/csharp-7.0/tuples.md

 A tuple element name is not part of the runtime representation of a tuple of that type; an element's name is tracked only by the compiler. [*Note*: As a result, element names are not available to a third-party observer of a tuple instance (such as with reflection or dynamic code). *end note*]

-In alignment with the identity conversions, a boxed tuple does not retain the names of the elements, and will unbox to any tuple type that has the same element types in the same order.
+In alignment with the identity conversions, a boxed tuple shall not retain the names of the elements, and shall unbox to any tuple type that has the same element types in the same order.

 \[Example:
 ```csharp